madguy02/RocketNode/README.md

 - [ ] Add some UI to the Client.
 - [ ] Make the Server send the requests and route them properly (Ongoing Experiment).
 - [ ] Add Encryption, to avoid EavesDropping (TBD).
+- [ ] Moving with olm, implemented by matrix (TBD).

 ### Next immediate Step

+- [ ] Join a Room from Server1 to Server2
-- [ ] Integrate Hubot to update messages to the intended channel
+- [ ] UI work on Rocket.Chat platform, for federation messages to display.
+- [ ] Structuring of JSON messages.

+### Instruction

+If you are willing to implement on instances other than localhosts, you will need to have a static IP address for the other server to find that instance.

 ### Weaknesses